 Nezaket Ekici (*1970 in Kırşehir / Turkey, lives and works in Berlin) is considered one of the most important performance artists in Germany.
-On the occasion of the 100th birthday of museum founder Karl H. Bröhan, she engages with the museum’s porcelain collection in a specially developed work.
+In the performance “Panta Rhei”, which premiered at the Bröhan-Museum on 6 November 2021, she explores the museum’s porcelain collection on the occasion of the 100th birthday of the collection’s founder Karl H. Bröhan.

 In a white room there are white pedestals, on the floor countless objects made of porcelain and buckets with different colors.
 Ekici picks up individual objects and dips each in one of the colors.
 She then piles the objects, sorted by their new color order, on the pedestals.
 The previously white room becomes colorful, not only because objects have been dipped in paint, but also because paint drips onto the floor, onto the pedestals and Ekici’s dress.
 The more porcelain she piles on top of each other, the taller the resulting abstract, colorful porcelain sculptures become, while the stacks of porcelain on the floor empty out.

 Through her work, Ekici raises questions about the practice of collecting and how collections are formed.
 How do collections evolve?
 What categorizations are made and invented for objects?
 What is the labor and pain behind collecting and letting go?

 The performance is part of the exhibition “Bröhan Total!”.

 Design of advertising motif: Gerwin Schmidt, Munich, using a photo by Nezaket Ekici, National Anthems, video performance, 2 channel video installation 2005, Photo: Andreas Dammertz